SOLEGUIDE

 Which Shoes Usually Do Not Work for Children With Orthotics?

 Some shoe types are almost always incompatible with children's orthotics.
-You can save yourself significant time and frustration by avoiding:
+Save yourself time by avoiding:

 Frequently Asked Questions